 How to Control Fungus Gnats

-In addition to feeding on plant roots, fungus gnat larva will consume organic material in the soil.
+In addition to feeding on plant roots, fungus gnat larvae will consume organic material in the soil.
 Avoid potting mixes containing fresh compost, which seems to be attractive to them because of its high microbial activity.

 Fungus gnats are more attracted to soil that stays moist, so use a well-draining potting mix and allow it to thoroughly dry out before watering again.
 (Don't leave the soil dry for more than a day, or you could kill your seedlings with drought.)
 Be extra cautious with potting mix stored outdoors.
-It is often wet and very likely will contain fungus gnat larva.
+It is often wet and very likely will contain fungus gnat larvae.

 Placing a slice of potato on the soil surface sometimes attracts the feeding larva.
 The potato slices can be used to collect and dispose of larva and to gauge when the larva are actively feeding, for the timing of pesticide applications.
 Make sure the potato slices do not dry out.